-Inspired by the picture book Trini’s Big Leap, The Big Leap is a home for stories about children and families who discover new strengths—physical, emotional, intellectual, artistic, social—at home and in your communities.
-We invite you to share a story about collaboration, courage, or perseverance in one of three ways—through a story told in 200 words or less; through up to three photographs; or through a child’s drawing that captures the big moment.
+Inspired by the picture book Trini’s Big Leap, The Big Leap is a home for stories about people who discover new strengths—physical, emotional, intellectual, artistic, social—at home and in their communities.
+In short, this is a collection of stories from people who take big leaps and have something to say about the ride.

 Leaping into Love: For William